Screen Time for Kids – how to make house rules for electronics that work for your family

 - What must be completed before screen time? (chores, homework, outside play etc.)

-- Where can devices be used?
+- Where can electronics and media devices be used?
 How will I monitor this activity? (devices in bedrooms? behind a closed door? age dependent? require password access? etc.)

 - When do kids have to ask permission from a parent? (downloading games?
 YouTube? at friend’s houses? when posting online? etc.)